joes0451/ADev/ReadMe.txt

 		Generally, you should run the debugger on a version of your application that has a Debug build.

+		Before you start the debugger, you should start the application that you want to debug.

+		Once the application is running select Window->Debug and slect the source you want to use.

+		*Note*:
+		Often you have to navigate around in the app till you are near the part you want to debug and select 'Debug->Refresh Classes' to get the source you want to show.

 		Eclipse and Android Studio internally run DDMS and 'adb', and when trying to connect to an Android device with the debugger, it can mess up the connection, so before you run